-Docker Hub is the common registry used by all image creators and consumers.
-To reduce duplicate downloads and improve download speeds for your developers and CI servers, you should proxy Docker Hub and any other registry you use for Docker images.
+To reduce duplicate downloads and improve download speeds for your developers and CI servers, you should proxy any registry you use for Docker images.

 To proxy a Docker registry, you simply create a new docker (proxy) as documented in Repository Management.

-- Select correct Docker index, further configure Location of Docker index if needed
+- Further configure Location of Docker index if needed

 - Select Blob store for Storage